An Introduction to Quantum Computing, Without the Physics: Black-box search: Grover's algorithm

 The outline of the algorithm is as follows.
 The algorithm starts with the uniform superposition of all basis states on $n$ qubits.
 The last qubit ($n+1$) is used as an auxiliary qubit, and it is initialized to $H\ket{1}$.
 We obtain the quantum state $\ket{\psi}$.
-Then, these operations are repeated several times: \begin{enumerate}[(i)] \item Flip the sign of the vectors for which $U_f$ gives output 1. \item Invert all the coefficients of the quantum state around the average coefficient. \end{enumerate} A full cycle of the two operations above increases the coefficient of $\ket{\ell}_n \otimes (\ket{0} - \ket{1})$, and after a certain number of cycles (to be specified later), the coefficient of the state $\ket{\ell}_n \otimes (\ket{0} - \ket{1})$ is large enough that it can be obtained from a measurement with probability close to 1.
+Then, these operations are repeated several times: \begin{enumerate}[(i)] \item Flip the sign of the vectors for which $U_f$ gives output 1. \item Invert all the coefficients of the quantum state around the average coefficient -- we will explain the precise mapping implemented by this operation in Section~\ref{sec:inversionavg}. \end{enumerate} A full cycle of the two operations above increases the coefficient of $\ket{\v{\ell}}_n \otimes \frac{1}{\sqrt{2}}(\ket{0} - \ket{1})$, and after a certain number of cycles (to be specified later), the coefficient of the state $\ket{\v{\ell}}_n \otimes \frac{1}{\sqrt{2}}(\ket{0} - \ket{1})$ is large enough that it can be obtained from a measurement with probability close to 1.
 This phenomenon is known as {\em amplitude amplification}.

-A sketch of the ideas for the algorithm is depicted in Figure \ref{fig:grover}: we have eight basis states, and suppose the fourth basis state is the target basis state $\ket{\ell}$.
+A sketch of the ideas for the algorithm is depicted in Figure \ref{fig:grover}: we have eight basis states, and suppose the fourth basis state is the target basis state $\ket{\v{\ell}}$.
 The representation is purely meant to convey intuition, and does not geometrically represent the vectors encoding the quantum state, but solely the amplitude of the coefficients.
 In Figure \ref{fig:gr1}, all basis states have the same coefficient.
 In Figure \ref{fig:gr2}, the coefficient of the target basis state has its sign flipped.
 In Figure \ref{fig:gr3}, we can see that the average value of the coefficients is slightly below the coefficient for the undesired states.
-Taking twice the average and subtracting each coefficient now yields the red bars in Figure \ref{fig:gr4}, where the target basis state $\ket{\ell}$ has a coefficient with much larger value than the rest, and will therefore be measured with higher probability.
+Taking twice the average and subtracting each coefficient now yields the red bars in Figure \ref{fig:gr4}, where the target basis state $\ket{\v{\ell}}$ has a coefficient with much larger value than the rest, and will therefore be measured with higher probability.
+Of course, we need to show that these steps can be implemented with unitary matrices that can be constructed with a polynomial number of basic gates.

-We now describe the steps above more in detail.
+We now describe the steps above in more detail.